KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 data sources, team members are responsible for reviewing and adhering to the terms and conditions specified in the DUAs.
-Any questions or concerns regarding DUAs should be addressed with Dr. Benjamin or the team member\'s designated supervisor.
+Any questions or concerns regarding DUAs should be addressed with Dr. Benjamin or the team member's designated supervisor.
 Our lab maintains a list of external data with DUAs attached to help with this.

 **Long-Term Archiving:** We deposit anonymized data in public repositories following institutional policies, ensuring long-term accessibility for future research.
 Team members should consult with Dr.
-Benjamin or designated data steward to determine the most suitable archiving platform and procedures for their datasets.
+Benjamin or a designated data steward to determine the most suitable archiving platform and procedures for their datasets.

 ### Data Management Tools and Practices